Your Personal Odyssey Modules

 Work for a module must be turned in by 5 PM ET on the end date listed.

-1st module: Monday, June 6 to Saturday, June 11
+1st module: Monday, November 24, to Saturday, December 13

-2nd module: Sunday, June 12 to Saturday, June 18
+2nd module: Sunday, December 14, to Saturday, January 3

-3rd module: Sunday, June 19 to Saturday, June 25
+3rd module: Sunday, January 4, to Saturday, January 24

-4th module: Sunday, June 26 to Saturday, July 2
+4th module: Sunday, January 25, to Saturday, February 14

-5th module: Sunday, July 3 to Saturday, July 9
+5th module: Sunday, Sunday, February 22, to Saturday, March 14

-6th module: Sunday, July 10 to Friday, July 15
+6th module: Sunday, March 15 to Friday, April 3

-REQUIREMENTS TO COMPLETE A MODULE:
+REQUIREMENTS TO COMPLETE A MODULE

 To complete a module, you must do the following:

-*Watch the required videos
+- Watch the required videos

-*For each video, complete a Video Reaction/Reflection
+- For each video, complete a Video Reaction/Reflection

-*Complete 5 journal entries
+- Complete 5 journal entries

-*Complete 2 critiques on the pieces provided
+- Complete 2 critiques on the pieces provided

-*Complete a Post-Critique Reflection
+- Complete a Post-Critique Reflection

-REQUIREMENTS TO COMPLETE A REPEATED MODULE:
+REQUIREMENTS TO COMPLETE A "REPEATED" MODULE

 To complete a repeated module, you must do the following:

-*Watch any videos that you didn’t watch the first time
+- Watch any videos that you didn’t watch the first time

-*Watch/listen to/read new content added to the module (it may be necessary to buy a book)
+- Watch/listen to/read new content added to the module (it may be necessary to buy a book)

-*For each piece of new content, complete a New Content Reaction/Reflection
+- For each piece of new content, complete a New Content Reaction/Reflection

-*Complete 2 journal entries
+- Complete 2 journal entries

-*Complete 2 critiques on the pieces provided
+- Complete 2 critiques on the pieces provided

-*Meet with Jeanne 3 times
+- Meet with your instructor 3 times

-*Complete a Post-Critique Reflection
+- Complete a Post-Critique Reflection

-(*You may also want to review previously watched videos and other content if helpful)
+- (You may also want to review previously watched videos and other content if helpful)

-VIDEOS IN EACH MODULE:
+VIDEOS IN EACH MODULE

 You should watch the required videos in the order listed below.
 The videos should appear in that order on Screencast, with the first video being in the upper left corner, the next video to the right of that, and so on.
 Watch any additional videos as time allows.